ChalmersGU-data-structure-courses/lab-system/TA_SUGGESTIONS.md

 	 the script will then have their GitLab notifications be made worthless as GitLab will think they participated in every thread.

+   * [Christian]
+     I found a way to do it using GET URL parameters!
+	 Added "open issue" links to the live submissions.
+	 These retrieve default content from a template issue in the official grading repository of the lab.

 2. All labs should have some automatic tests:
    Maybe for next iteration there should be, I am grading a group whose code doesn't compile and is a bit hard to spot by just